daimkhan01/blog-app-backend/README.md

-# My React & Express Project in SQL Database
+# My React & Express Project in Sequelize ORM SQL Database

 This project is a full-stack application built with React for the frontend and Express for the backend.
 The application supports user authentication, CRUD operations for posts, and more.